-Women's and Gender Studies offers multiple internships based on individual student's career goals and desires.
-Students will gain confidence and leadership while learning expertise in their field.
+Women's and Gender Studies offers multiple internships linked to individual student's career goals and interests.
+Students will gain confidence and leadership skills while gaining valuable work experience in their field.
 Some internships include:

 AAUW has been empowering women as individuals and as a community since 1881.
 For more than 130 years, we have worked together as a national grassroots organization to improve the lives of millions of women and their families.
 Our vision is simple - we bring people together for the common goal of breaking through educational and economic barriers for women and girls.
 Our mission is sound - advancing equity for women and girls through advocacy, education, philanthropy, and research.